 While you can still use a traditional ticket for your park entry and Fastpass+ reservations you will miss out on the extra interactions if you don’t have a MagicBand.

-If you are staying at a Disney Resort you get a MagicBand free with your reservation, and guests can now upgrade their band to a special themed band.
-Other guests can buy a band in advance or in the parks.
+If you are staying at a Disney Resort, you get a MagicBand free with your reservation, and guests can now upgrade their band to a special themed band.
+Other guests can buy a band in advance or at the parks.
 Our Guide to MagicBands has further information.

-Memory Maker is a package which allows you to download and keep all the pictures you have taken in a 30-day window including ride photographs.
+Memory Maker is a package that allows you to download and keep all the pictures you have taken in a 30-day window including ride photographs.

-You can earn more about Photopass & Memory Maker in our guide.
+You can learn more about Photopass & Memory Maker in our guide.